 If you have room for a kids picnic table, they are so cute and SO practical to have — the most utilitarian summer decor around.
 My kids were always on the verge of falling off their “adult-sized” seats at our patio table and picnic table.
 Here are three great options at different price points:

 Crate & Barrel Triangular Table ~$399 — Upgrade Pick

 While you’re at it —

 If your family partakes in any amount of outdoor dining, get yourself a good tray.
 I don’t know why it took me so long to start using ours, but it seriously cuts down on the back-and-forth.
-There are numerous options, but we love the Beck Tray ($49) from Crate & Barrel.
+There are numerous options, but we love this tray ($23) from Crate & Barrel.
 It’s sturdy, sizable, has a classic look, and defies seasonality.

 An Outdoor Play Tent ~$varies